-- The text chosen for the banner tells us what message was most important to the BWTA – important enough to have embroidered onto gold silk!
+- The text chosen for the banner tells us that this message was important to the BWTA – important enough to have embroidered onto gold silk!

 - The banner is attached to a pole which means it can be displayed and transported easily.
 In combination with the cost and effort involved in producing such a banner, this suggests that it was meant for display and to represent the BWTA publically

-- Including the name of the president also tells us that the banner was produced between 1878 and 1890, when Margaret Bright Lucas was in the office.
+- The name of the president tells us that the banner was produced between 1878 and 1890, when Margaret Bright Lucas was in office

 A BWTA Youth Department banner

 This banner also dates from the earlier days of the organisation.
 It features a woman dressed in white, holding a banner reading “For God & home & every land”, surrounded by a border of white flowers.
 This is one of the more intricate banners in our collection.
 It is embroidered and appliqued – there is gold embroidery throughout the design, which you can only see close up!
-We actually have two banners of this design; the other is in much less good condition.
+We actually have two banners of this design; the other is not in such good condition..

 This is a banner for the youth department of the BWTA.
-Although it’s easy to miss at first glance, there is a “Y” integrated into the border above the head of the figure.
-The “Ys” were members aged 14 to 21 (or so); they had their own groups and leadership and were somewhat independent of the main (adult) BWTA groups.
+Although it is easy to miss at first glance, there is a “Y” integrated into the border above the head of the figure.
+The “Ys” were members aged 14 to 21 or so; they had their own groups and leadership and were somewhat independent of the main (senior) BWTA groups.